furious-commander/furious-commander/README.md

   public readonly description = 'This is a GroupCommand'

-  @Option({ key: 'group-option-1', describe: 'Test option 1 for export class TestGroupCommand' }) public option1!: string
+  @Option({ key: 'group-option-1', description: 'Test option 1 for export class TestGroupCommand' }) public option1!: string
 }
 ```

 Other "root level" `options` and configuration of the CLI can be passed on the invocation of the `cli` method.
-This method initializes all your passed root Command classes, until its last LeafCommands (and make it available for later) and configure `yargs` based on the passed configuration.
+This method initializes all your passed root Command classes, until its last LeafCommands (and make it available for later).
 For this you can find example in [test/index.spec.ts](test/index.spec.ts)

 example for `cli` method call with the command class above: